kingjulio8238/Memary/README.md

   Reccomend use https://10minutemail.com/ to generate a temporary email to use
 ```

-4. Update user persona which can be found in `streamlit_app/data/user_persona.txt`.
+4. Update user persona which can be found in `streamlit_app/data/user_persona.txt` using user persona template which can be found in `streamlit_app/data/user_persona_template.txt`.
 Instructions have been provided - replace curly brackets with relevant information.

 5. .
-[Optional] Update system persona, if needed, which can be found in s`treamlit_app/data/system_persona.txt`.
+[Optional] Update system persona, if needed, which can be found in `streamlit_app/data/system_persona.txt`.
 6. Run:

 ```